lynnfaraday/aresmush.com/_root/tutorials/manage/forgot-headwiz-pw.md

 - headwiz
 ---

-An admin can change anyone's password except Headwiz.
+An admin can change anyone's password except the master admin (named Headwiz by default).
 If you forget your Headwiz password, there's a special tool to reset it. are a few ways to change it.

 ## Shell Method

 Log into the server shell and change into the aresmush folder.
 Run the following script with the desired new password:

-    bin/dbscript reset_headwiz_password,somenewpassword
+    bin/script reset_headwiz_password,somenewpassword

 ## Tinker Method